Silly Symphony

 Silly Symphony (also known as Silly Symphonies) is an American animated series of 75 musical short films produced by Walt Disney Productions from 1929 to 1939.
 As the series name implies, the Silly Symphonies were originally intended as whimsical accompaniments to pieces of music.
 As such, the films usually did not feature continuing characters, unlike the Mickey Mouse shorts produced by Disney at the same time (exceptions to this include Three Little Pigs, The Tortoise and the Hare, and Three Orphan Kittens, which all had sequels).
 The series is notable for its innovation with Technicolor and the multiplane motion picture camera, as well as its introduction of the character Donald Duck, who made his first appearance in the Silly Symphony cartoon The Wise Little Hen in 1934.
 Seven shorts won the Academy Award for Best Animated Short Film.

 Many of the shorts were adapted into print mediums.
 Starting in 1932, a Silly Symphony newspaper comic strip was distributed by King Features Syndicate, as well as a Dell comic book series and numerous children's books.

 The Silly Symphonies returned to theaters with its re-issues and re-releases, and tied with Joseph Barbera and William Hanna's Tom and Jerrys record for most Oscar wins for a cartoon series in the Academy Award for Best Animated Short Film category.

-The first five Silly Symphony shorts entered the public domain on January 1, 2025.
-The same will happen to subsequent shorts from 1930, 1931, 1932, and 1933 in 2026, 2027, 2028, and 2029 respectively.
+The first five Silly Symphony shorts entered the public domain on January 1, 2025 with another 10 on January 1, 2026.
+The same will happen to subsequent shorts from 1931, 1932, and 1933 in 2027, 2028, and 2029 respectively.